NuriddinAI/django/README.md

 # django
-This repository contains small websites projects which are created by django
+This repository contains small website projects which are created by django